HeimNad/NCC-B3037-GoPrint/README.md

-# HP P3015 Web Print Service (Extended Edition) 🖨️
+# HP P3015 Web Print Service 🖨️

 A robust, driverless web print server written in Go.
 This tool provides a modern web interface that allows users to upload **Office documents and PDFs** directly to an **HP LaserJet P3015** (or similar legacy HP printers) without installing any drivers on the client device.